-However, the floating point representations favored by deep learning may not benefit scientific computing.
-For deep learning, weights can be retrained to a narrowed/shrunk space, even without floating point \cite{hubara2017quantized,zhou2016dorefa,lin2015neural,rastegari2016xnor,courbariaux2015binaryconnect}.
-In scientific computing, data cannot be retrained and the shrunk formats can not capture all values.
-For example, $1.0\times10^{-40}$ falls out of range for FP32, bfloat16, TensorFloat32 and ms-fp9 because of narrow range representation.
+However, the floating-point representations favored by deep learning may not benefit scientific computing.
+For deep learning, weights can be retrained to a narrowed/shrunk space, even without floating-point \cite{hubara2017quantized,zhou2016dorefa,lin2015neural,rastegari2016xnor,courbariaux2015binaryconnect}.
+In scientific computing, data cannot be retrained, and the shrunk formats can not capture all values.
+For example, $1.0\times10^{-40}$ falls out of range for FP32, bfloat16, TensorFloat32, and ms-fp9 because of narrow range representation.
 Two values $1.0\times10^{-40}$ and $1.0\times10^{-30}$ can not be captured by a BFP block because of non-dynamic range representation within a block.
 The narrow or non-dynamic range may lead to non-convergence in scientific computing.

-In general, double-precision floating-point is a norm for high-precision scientific computations because it can support a wide range of data values with high precision, but the processing demands low hardware cost and high performance.
+In general, double-precision floating-point is a norm for high-precision scientific computations because it can support a wide range of data values with high precision.
+However, the processing demands low hardware costs and high performance.